jaimugarte/Datathon/README.md

 # Datathon
-all the docs used in the Datathon Real State Challenge Cajamar
+All the docs used in the Datathon Real State Challenge Cajamar